Bank Executions (Garnishments)

-Connecticut law provides that a judgment creditor may apply for a financial institution execution (bank garnishment) when a judgment debtor defaults on an order of periodic payments entered by the court.
-When such a default occurs the creditor can attempt to execute on the whole unpaid debt.
-It is therefore prudent to know your customer’s bank.
+In Connecticut a judgment creditor may apply for a financial institution execution (bank garnishment) when a judgment debtor defaults on an order of judgment payments entered by the court.
+The creditor can then attempt to execute on the whole unpaid debt.

-We then deliver the bank execution to the marshal who makes service upon various banks and/or credit unions (one at a time) to attempt to levy upon funds of the judgment debtor.
+The marshal makes service upon various banks and/or credit unions (one at a time) to attempt to levy upon funds of the judgment debtor.
 Prior notice to the debtor is not required by law.
-The bank processes the application and if no account of the debtor exists, the bank mails the execution back to the marshal.

 Unless a specific bank is known, this process can be somewhat of a fishing expedition.
 If the marshal locates a bank with an account of the debtor, funds in the account will be frozen on the day of service of the execution on the bank.
 The marshal is entitled to levy upon the unpaid amount of the judgment together with statutory post judgment interest (usually), the execution application fee and the marshal’s statutory fee (currently 15% of the debt).